Lizhclee/Portfolio/README.md

 Some programming projects that I have been working on in class and in my spare time.

-## Calendar
-A very lightweight calendar written in JavaScript.

 ## JavaProjects

 **Pig.jar** is a dice game utilizing Swing components, allowing the user